All About Transportation Workers

-Job Description & Duties All transportation workers not listed separately.
+Transportation Worker Job Description All transportation workers not listed separately.

 - Cable Ferryboat Operator

 In the United States, there were 38,000 jobs for Transportation Worker in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,200 new jobs for Transportation Worker by 2026.
-Due to new job openings and attrition, there will be an average of 4,800 job openings in this field each year.
+There will be an estimated 4,800 positions for Transportation Worker per year.

 The states with the most job growth for Transportation Worker are Utah, Washington, and Nevada.
 Watch out if you plan on working in Wisconsin, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.